aoc81/eyesonrussia/README.md

 ℹ️ If you want to proceed with this, you need firstly to insert your own client service keys in the file creds.json in order to make it work.

+# Arguments Examples
+Using arguments gives you the possibility to select and filter data based on your inputs, here you are examples:

+`eyesonrussia.py --city "Mariupol" --format "json"`

+`eyesonrussia.py --latlon "36.27,49.99" --date "2022-07-31" --format "xlsx`

 ## About the script
 The intention of this repository is just to contribute with a small tool to produce an structured archive of the events that are happening and beeing verified by those organizations.
-For visualizations analysis, [Maphub](https://maphub.net) Eyes On Russia is a great resource, but data analysts might prefer to work directly with the data, or create a query to extract only certain events so I hope this script could be useful as it transforms this 👇
+For visualizations analysis, [Maphub](https://maphub.net) Eyes On Russia is a great resource, but data analysts might prefer to work directly with the data, or create a query to extract only certain events so I hope this script could be useful for some of you.

 ## About the author
-I'm a Senior Webint Analyst but a beginner programmer so please feel free to clone this repository and improve it as much you want/need.
+I'm a Senior Webint Analyst but with basic code skills so please feel free to clone this repository and improve it as much you want/need.
 Any contribution or suggestion would be more than welcome.